jonbran/mcp-host-service/README.md

   - Hugging Face models (local inference)
   - OpenAI API models (including Azure OpenAI)
   - Anthropic API models
-- Connect to configured MCP Servers to extend the model's capabilities
+- Connect to configured MCP Servers to extend the model's capabilities:
+  - WebScraper: Extract text and data from websites
+  - SearchEngine: Perform web searches for information retrieval
+  - Playwright: Web automation and browser interactions
 - Provide a REST API for users to interact with the model
 - Support conversation persistence for continued interactions
 - Docker support for containerization